 Dental Screening Grades K, 3, 7 and new students

 Hearing Grades K, 1, 2, 3, 7, 11, and new students

 Height and Weight All grades.
-BMI is calculated and all parents have in the parent portal.
+BMI is calculated and all parents have access to it in the parent portal.

 Vision All grades